sayanarijit/sayanarijit.github.io/src/site/notes/functional programming.md

 	|> printFunction

 {-| As you see, we only define a function, that will produce output when given
     some input data.
-The input data doesn't change.
+The input data (a function) doesn't change.
     An outside program will use this function to change state, but we don't need to worry about that.
 In FP, we only define what happens when the data comes.